 1. First conversation

-Folium listens for the painful workflow, the systems involved, the people affected, the risk level, and the business reason this matters now.
+Folium listens for the painful operating path, the systems involved, the people affected, the risk level, and the business reason this matters now.

 Problem brief